Red and pink of the sandstone cliffs in Zion National Park

 Final Thoughts About Las Vegas to Zion National Park

-It’s also simple to return to Las Vegas, or if you have time, continue on a Mighty 5 or southern Utah road trip.
-You could also finish up in Salt Lake City and fly home from there.
+It’s also simple to return to Las Vegas, or if you have time, continue on a southern Utah national park road trip.
+You could also end your trip in Salt Lake City and fly from there.
 Honestly, between Nevada and Utah, the possibilities are virtually endless.

-If you treasure our public lands, remember to use Leave No Trace principles when visiting them and leave it better than you found it.
+As you adventure and explore, remember to use Leave No Trace principles when visiting national parks, sacred areas and public lands.
+And always leave it better than you found it.

 See you on the road!